 Similar methods are: lstrip(), which returns a copy of the string with all whitespace at the beginning of the string stripped away; and rstrip(), which returns a copy of the string with all whitespace at the end of the string stripped away.

 The swapcase('chars') Method:

-The swapcase() method returns a copy of the string with uppercase characters lowercased and lowercase characters uppercased.
+The swapcase() method returns a copy of the string with uppercase characters lowercased and vice-versa:

 '''

 slayers = "Buffy and Faith"

+slayers.swapcase()

+'bUFFY AND fAITH'

 '''

-&lt;sup>3A similar example is shown in the Default Dictionaries section.
+3A similar example is shown in the Default Dictionaries section.